mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Finally, some autonomous networks have requirements to control the operation of Internet protocols internally, and some users or groups of users might cede control of some aspect of how they use the Internet to a central authority, either voluntarily or under legal compulsion.
 In both of these cases, should Internet protocols accommodate such requirements, and if so, how?

-This document discusses aspects of centralization with regard to Internet protocol design. {{why}} explains why it is necessary for Internet protocols to avoid centralization. {{how}} surveys the techniques that can be used to do so, with varying effectiveness. {{considerations} discusses interactions between centralization and various protocol design choices.
+This document discusses aspects of centralization with regard to Internet protocol design. {{why}} explains why it is necessary for Internet protocols to avoid centralization, and to limit its extent when unavoidable. {{how}} surveys the techniques that can be used to do so, with varying effectiveness. {{considerations} discusses interactions between centralization and various protocol design choices.

 The primary audience for this document is those involved in designing and standardising Internet protocols.
 However, designers of proprietary protocols can benefit from considering aspects of centralisation, especially if they intend their protocol to be considered for standardisation.
 Likewise, policymakers can use this document to help distinguish between Internet protocols and proprietary ones, as they might attract different kinds of regulation.